 Chatswood

-With more than 18 years of experience, Dr Colin Chan is an internationally recognised expert in refractive and cataract surgery.
-He also has significant expertise in the treatment of keratoconus and is Adjunct Professor in the Faculty of Health at the University of Canberra.
+With more than two decades of experience, Dr Colin Chan is an internationally recognised expert in refractive and cataract surgery.
+He also has significant expertise in the treatment of keratoconus and pterygium and is Adjunct Professor in the Faculty of Health at the University of Canberra.

 Chatswood